Preparing for SAP HANA application protection

 Depending on what you want to do, perform the required action:

 I want to...
-Instructions Specify the data mover location and subnet.
+Instructions Assign a data mover configuration.

-On the Data Movers tab, do the following:
+On the Data Movers tab, use the Data Movers drop-down menu to do one of the following:

 -